perceptimatic/faetarspeech/index.md

 The benchmark corpus was extracted and automatically aligned from long-form audio and (incomplete) transcriptions that were scraped from word processor files that often contained other, irrelevant material, then aligned to the utterance level (see [Ong et al. 2024](https://arxiv.org/abs/2409.08103) for more details).
 Participants in the **Dirty data** track will seek to improve on the process (scraping, segmenting, aligning), with the goal of **improving the quality of the train set**.
 The ultimate goal remains the same, of improving PER on the test set.

-The **dirty data** collection consists of the original source files for a subset of **train** that does not overlap with **test** or **dev**, along with the scripts that we used for the first stages of extraction.
+The **dirty data** collection consists of the original source files for a subset of **train** that does not overlap with **test** or **dev**, along with some of the files that we used during the first stages of extraction and filtration of the data.
 Please request the dirty data set on the registration form if you intend to use it.
 Baseline results for training on this subset will be provided (*to come*).

+Files in the **unlab** portion of **dirty data** may have overlapping audio.
+Additionally, the following filecodes were removed since their audio was a duplicate (in whole or part) of another audio file in the corpus: he_w001, he_w004, he_w005, hl_w001, hl_w002, hl_w003, hl_w004, hl_w033, hl_w040, and hl_w041.
+Transcription files in the **train** portion of **dirty data** do not contain overlap between filecodes (e.g. the transcription files for hl_w029 and hl_w030 do not contain any overlap, but the transcription files of hl_w029 may overlap with each other), but some audio files are the same / may contain overlap.

 ## Timeline